danielolasupo02/Omnifood-Eats/README.md

 - The design and inspiration for this project were obtained from various sources and modified to fit the requirements of OmnifoodEats.
 - Special thanks to the open-source community for the libraries and resources used in this project.

----

-Feel free to modify the README to match your project's specific implementation details and requirements.